ilyesAj/the-magic-world-of-Kubernetes/README.md

 # Terminology
 - **bridge networks** : a link layer that forwards traffic between network segments .
 For docker , a bridge network allows containers connected to the same bridge to communicate while providing isolation from containers which are not connected to that bridge network.
 - **NAT**: Network address Translation : NAT translates the IP addresses of computers in a local network in a single IP ADDRESS
+- **egress traffic**:  traffic that exits an entity or a network
+- **ingress traffic** : enters the boundary of a network
+- **IPVS** : (IP Virtual Server) is built on top of the Netfilter and implements transport-layer load balancing as part of the Linux kernel.

 - **RBAC**: (Role-Based Access Control) is an approch to restricting system access to authorized users .RBAC lets a user have access rights only to the information they need to .
 - **stateless applications**: runs one function or service and does not require a persistant storage to work . all dataflow passed via a stateless service is typically transitory and the state is stored only in a separate a third-party back-end service like a database .Any associated storage is typically ephemeral. it ensures scalability and portability of the application .
 - **stateful applications** : are typically databases .those applications processes requests based on the information relayed with each request and information stored from earlier requests .As a result , a stateful application must hold onto state information generated during the processing of the earlier request. [if you wonder how we can maintain state information ? ]( https://www.bizety.com/2018/08/21/stateful-vs-stateless-architecture-overview/)